 When it comes to selling products online, the “where” is just as important as the “how” — each informs the other.
 Where you choose to list your products will help determine your audience reach, the amount of competition you’ll face in the marketplace, and your chances at long-term profitability, so it’s a big decision.

 First up are the ecommerce marketplaces where you can sell your products alongside thousands of other brands and take advantage of enormous existing audiences.
-These include Amazon, Walmart Marketplace, eBay, and Facebook Marketplace.
+These online marketplaces include:

 You can think of these marketplaces as the online equivalents to big-box stores — large, inclusive platforms where you’ll publish categorized listings for your items, like physically arranging products on store shelves.
 Just like with a brick-and-mortar superstore, you’ll be in direct competition with other ecommerce brands selling similar products.

 Some marketplaces are better suited to different products or audiences.
-We’ll go over the options so you can decide which is right for your brand.
+We’ll go over the best ecommerce platforms so you can decide which is right for your brand.

 Gaining exposure to a global audience is important, but your brand is about more than just its products — showcasing its unique identity and benefits can give your business legitimacy and value in the eyes of potential customers.
 A digital storefront does just that — as your brand’s online home, it’s a place where customers can learn more about your brand in addition to making purchases.